DrugLib.com — Drug Information Portal

 When given over prolonged periods, tetracyclines have been reported to produce brown-black microscopic discoloration of the thyroid gland.
 No abnormalities of thyroid function studies are known to occur.

-Reported by a consumer/non-health professional from United States on 2007-01-18
+Reported by a physician from Switzerland on 2011-10-18

-Patient: 37 year old female
+Patient: 78 year old male

 Suspect drug(s):